 A high Vne means the plane is very strong.

 Very stable.
 Milan Bristela is an aeronautical engineer and the owner of the company.
 He only needs to sell 24 planes a year to pay his bills.
 He sold over 120 planes in 2019.

 The Bristell canopy closes with an over center closing mechanism that works every time.
 The tight fitting canopy means a warm cabin when flying at 11,500 feet.

 Our customers who are accustomed to having a plane with a recovery system order a chute.

 Our customers who do not want the weight or expense do not.

-There are cases where a pilot in a light sport aircraft pulled the chute, survived the impact and was killed as the plane was dragged along rough terrain.
+There are cases where a pilot in a light sport aircraft pulled the chute, survived the impact and was badly injured as the plane was dragged along rough terrain.